-The Cost of Attendance (COA) is an estimate of expenses while enrolled at MiSPP and includes the following: tuition and fees, books and supplies, room and board, transportation, and personal and miscellaneous expenses.
-Students will receive the same allowances for each component included in cost of attendance.
-Students may request a cost of attendance evaluation by providing current documentation of expenses with a written explanation of unusual circumstances to the Financial Aid Office.
+For purposes of calculating eligibility for financial aid, MiSPP estimates the annual Cost of Attendance (COA) based on allowable projected expenses.
+The COA calculation includes tuition_and fees, books and supplies, estimated loan fees, and other indirect expenses such as room and board, transportation, personal and miscellaneous expenses.
+All students will receive the same allowances for each expense category, excluding tuition and fees.
+The COA establishes the total amount of financial aid that may be available.

+Adjustments for COA may be made on a case-by-case basis to cover extraordinary expenses, such as child care or medical.
+Students may request a COA evaluation by providing current documentation of expenses with a written explanation of unusual circumstances to the Financial Aid Office.